THE EMILY DICKINSON MUSEUM RECEIVES OVER $350,000 IN GRANTS FOR INTERPRETIVE PLANNING, OPERATING SUPPORT, AND RESTORATION

 The grants will be used to improve and increase access to Emily Dickinson’s poetic and personal legacy in the place she called home.

-(AMHERST, Mass., August 28, 2019) – Today the Emily Dickinson Museum announced that it will receive over $100,000 in grants for interpretive planning, operational support, and restoration.
-The largest of the grants is a Public Humanities Planning grant of $63,025 from the National Endowment for the Humanities (NEH).
+(AMHERST, Mass., August 28, 2019) – Today the Emily Dickinson Museum announced that it will receive over $350,000 in grants for interpretive planning, operational support, and restoration.
+The grants include a Public Humanities Planning grant of $63,025 from the National Endowment for the Humanities (NEH).
 The NEH award will support a year of interpretive planning to unite the Museum’s historic spaces and collections to better serve its growing contemporary audience.
 Public Humanities Planning grants from the NEH are typically awarded for up to $40,000 per grantee, but larger sums are granted to exceptionally ambitious and complex proposals like the Museum’s.

 Program Director Brooke Steinhauser says the grants will allow the Museum to “incorporate current scholarship and more inclusive methodologies of interpretation” into its already vibrant programming.
 As the site of the largest and most varied collection of non-manuscript objects associated with Emily Dickinson and her family, and as the site where Dickinson penned nearly all of her 1,789 poems, the grants will help the Museum to consider how to provide interpretation of and access to its resources, resulting in the best possible visitor experience.